 - discretely—without giving away the surprise—get her to create an easy updo or pull her hair back into a ponytail or a bun so we see her reaction when she bends over to accept the ring;

-- never arrive at the proposal spot or propose before the agreed-upon time;
+- never arrive at the proposal spot or get down on your knee before the agreed-upon time;

 - remove your phone, wallet, and any other bulky items from your pant pockets;